masroorrizvi/getting-cleaning-data/README.md

 I do exactly the same sets of the above steps for test data now and save it into x_subjectLabeledTestData variable.

 Now I have two sets of data available - the train data and the test data.
 Since both these datasets have same number of columns (i.e 563 now), and step 1 is asking to merge the data sets, I use the rbind command now to merge the two data sets and store the result in mergedDataset variable.
 I do a couple of sanity check to find out that this variable (which by the way is a dataframe) has 10299 rows and 263 variables now.
 This marks the completion of step 1

+STEP 2

+In step 2, we need to extract out only the Subjects, Mean and standard deviation columns from the entire list of 563 columns in mergedDataset.
+The SELECT function of dplyr library comes to use here and we save the output in selectMeasurements.
+Just before doing this, to clean up the data and find unique elements, we apply make.names method on mergedData set